SPEAK VISUALLY Receive practical tips on how to

 The wild west is not a very versatile theme but can work for a history project or a proposal for a wild west themed party or event.
 What entails a wild west theme?
 Brown sandy tones, horses, cowboys, and tumbleweeds.
 If the full-on wild west theme is too much, you can also take a cue from the era and be inspired by the color scheme.
 Another approach would be to use photography from the actual west of the United States, mountains and deserts and so on.

-Thinking maps are great visual tools for explaining concepts easily.
-By including thinking maps in your slides, you can relay complicated information visually and creatively.
-There are eight types of thinking maps, the most common being bubble maps, the tree map, and flow map.
-Each one has a different purpose and you can learn all about this in our guide about thinking maps in the Visual Learning Center.
+Mind maps are great visual tools for explaining concepts easily.
+By including mind maps in your slides, you can relay complicated information visually and creatively.
+There are eight types of mind maps, the most common being bubble maps, the tree map, and flow map.
+Each one has a different purpose and you can learn all about this in our guide about mind maps in the Visual Learning Center.

 Maps are always a good idea inside a presentation.
 But interactive maps are so much better.
 The difference between a static map and an interactive map will define how much attention your slides get.
 Regions can switch colors according to a change in data over time, making the map more into a chart.
 With Visme, you can make your maps interactive with live data.
 All you need to do is sync your data from a Google Sheets file and when your presentation is published online, your map will always be synchronized to that data.